Rocks and Boulder Cove

-The Rocks and Boulder Cove, the climbing area at the Summit Bechtel Family National Scout Reserve located in Fayette and Raleigh Counties, near Beckley, is the largest man-made climbing facility in the world.
+The Rocks and Boulder Cove is a climbing area at the Summit Bechtel Family National Scout Reserve near Beckley, West Virginia.
+It the largest man-made climbing facility in the world.

-Purpose and uses

 The Summit Bechtel Family National Scout Reserve’s primary function is to host the National Boy Scout Scout Jamboree every 4 years.
 The climbing walls at The Summit Bechtel Reserve make up the largest outdoor climbing facility in the world.
 The rock climbing structure was built to be a key part of the programming for the National Jamboree in 2013, keeping in mind that it would also be used in a larger event in 2019, the World Scout Jamboree.

-Size and features

-The rock climbing area features over 60,000 square feet of climbing terrain, and enough designated climbing lanes to accommodate over 200 climbers at any given time.
-The area is split into two parts, The Rocks and Boulder Cove.

-The Rocks

-The Rocks has 36 rappelling stations, six free-standing boulders, and over 150 different climbing stations between the six boulders and the six climbing fins.
-On these climbing fins, there are over 30 TRUEBLUE automatic belay devices.
-These devices were chosen because they allow single climbers to climb without the need for a belayer and they provide a safer experience for climbers.
-The auto belays are also used in a feature called the “Leap of Faith” that can be done between the two rappelling towers located in the climbing facility.

-The Boulder Cove

-The Boulder Cove features top rope climbing, rappelling, and bouldering features.
+The Boulder Cove includes top rope climbing, rappelling, and bouldering features.
 The top-rope climbing structures range in height from 19 to 36 feet.
 There are 25 lanes that can accommodate a single climber at any given time.
 These structures also have designated lanes for rappelling.
 Along with the 12 rappel stations on the climbing walls, there is a 72-foot platform where patrons can rappel as well.
 Lastly, there are three climbing boulders with an average height of 13 feet.